 - Technology needs to be up and accessible 24/7

 - Most business workflows rely critically on technologies

 - Teams thus need to be accessible 24/7 for fixes and improvements

-All of these mean there is a huge pressure to deliver.
-Andy Skipper, freelance CTO writing for CTO Craft, describes it this way: “This perpetual call and response effect requires CTOs (and their teams) to be forever ‘switched on’ over and above other highly pressurised environments.”
+All of these means there is a huge pressure to deliver.
+Andy Skipper, freelance CTO writing for CTO Craft, describes it this way: “This perpetual call and response effect requires CTOs (and their teams) to be forever ‘switched on’ over and above other highly pressurized environments.”

 That by itself is stressful enough, but consider that these factors can make the situation even worse:

 Politics, drama, and in-fighting can make it difficult to get work done, and difficult to get needed resources and talent.
 Poor company cultures also add their own layer of stress on top of everything else.